-% of annual conus Minimum target Stretch target Outcome Achieved/ not achieved % of maximum bonus payable Revenue (in 2023) 50% £85m £100m £63.8m Not achieved 0% Adjusted EBITDA 2 25% -£8.0m -£3.0m -£15.4m Not achieved 0% Operational 2 objectives Achieved in full 5% Grid load management revenue.
-Grid load management is a key measure for Pod Point's business.
-The provision of grid load management services enables our customers to maximise energy use efficiently 5% Average eN assessed to The average Not achieved 0% network.
+% of annual conus Minimum target Stretch target Outcome Achieved/ not achieved % of maximum bonus payable Revenue (in 2023) 50% £85m £100m £63.8m Not achieved 0% Adjusted EBITDA 2 25% -£8.0m -£3.0m -£15.4m Not achieved 0% Operational 2 objectives 25% was intende ed to encour fective operation in business.
+This goal age and reward the new organisational d the establishment of business units Achieved in full 5% a key meas ure for Pod F gement servi revenue.
+Grid load management is Point's business.
+The provision of grid ices enables our customers to maximise Achieved in full 5% Average eN assessed to The average Not achieved 0% network.
 To decarbonise rgy transferred over our connected e the business as much as we can we se line for measurement Achieved in full 5% chargers.
-T he life cycle (olo and Twin.
+T he life cycle ( olo and Twin.
 These are our two key assessment is crucial to understand the f our chargepoints Achieved 5% Total bonus payable е 20% Application of discre etion 0% Final outcome 20%